switchtrue/personal-blog/content/posts/firewatch-australia-part-1.md

 # Gathering Data

-I wanted to go serverless for the whole architecture for various reasons but mostly time to market (even though it's free!) - I knew I needed to get this app out ASAP for it to be useful to people.
+I wanted to go serverless for the whole architecture for various reasons but mostly time to market (even though it's free!) - I needed to get this app out ASAP for it to be useful to people.
-No servers to setup or manage is a real time saver it means you can spend all your time writing code and adding features.
+No servers to setup is a real time saver and it means you can spend all your time writing code and adding features.
 I also wanted to use [GCP][1] as thats where I'm most comfortable.

-Google Clouds serverless compute product is simply called [Cloud Functions][2] and pretty much does what it says on the tin - you upload individual functions to run and they can be triggered through a variety of sources including HTTP endpoints and events within GCP.
+Google Clouds serverless compute product is simply called [Cloud Functions][2] and pretty much does what it says on the tin - you deploy individual functions to run and they can be triggered through a variety of sources including HTTP endpoints and events within GCP.
 No servers to mangage and you pay per 100ms of execution with a generous perpetual [free teir][3].